THE Universe contained two realms: The Human Realm, Fulaina, and the Spirit Realm.

 The two Knights saluted again.
 Decided that would be all for now, Grants dismissed his subordinates.

 “Good.
-Miss Claire and I will be expecting you two at the castle's gates at dawn for a last briefing.
-If there are nothing else, you're dismissed.”
+Miss Claire and I will be expecting you two at the castle's gates at dawn for the last briefing.
+If there is nothing else, you're dismissed.”
 Saluted, the two knights closed the door and returned to their own quarters with a wide smile still graced on their faces.

 At long last, they finally officially became True Knights!